tcalegario/Easy-ETo/README.md

 <h4>2.
 Provide the location <b>latitude</b> and <b>altitude</b></h4>
 <p> Latitude should be in decimal (-90 to 90) and altitude in meters (> 0).<br>
     For this tutorial, we used the sample data available as <a href="https://github.com/danielalthoff/Easy-ETo/raw/master/Sample.xlsx" target="blank">template</a>.
-This dataset was retrieved from the Brazilian National Institute of Meteorology (INMET)'s database (<a href="http://www.inmet.gov.br/portal/index.php?r=estacoes/estacoesConvencionais" target='blank'>BA - BARRA: WMO id.
-83179)</a>) and went through minimal pre-processing.<br>
+This dataset was retrieved from the Brazilian National Institute of Meteorology (<a href='http://www.inmet.gov.br/portal/' target='blank'>INMET</a>) database (<a href="http://www.inmet.gov.br/portal/index.php?r=estacoes/estacoesConvencionais" target='blank'>BA - BARRA: WMO id.
+83179)</a>) and went through minimal pre-processing.<br><br>
     The station's corresponding latitude and altitude are -11.08° and 407.5 meters, respectively</p>

 <h4>3.
 Prepare your Excel (.xlsx) file</h4>
-<p> Download the <a href="https://github.com/danielalthoff/Easy-ETo/raw/master/Sample.xlsx" target="blank">template</a> as a referente<br>
+<p> Download the <a href="https://github.com/danielalthoff/Easy-ETo/raw/master/Sample.xlsx" target="blank">template</a> and use it as referente<br>
     Your excel file should look like this:</p>

 <img src="./misc/app_2.png"